 Decentralization: Everything to Know

-- Cryptocurrency decentralization is a system where no central authority controls transactions, ensuring transparency, security and censorship resistance
+- Cryptocurrency decentralization is a system wherein no single entity controls or governs the network, ensuring transparency and security

 A Brief History